Mohsin Sheikh murder

 The Mohsin Sheikh murder was the lynching of Mohsin Shaikh in Pune on 2 June 2014.
-Communal tensions followed public awareness of derogatory photographs of Chhatrapati Shivaji Maharaj and Shiv Sena founder Bal Thackeray uploaded to social media.
+Communal tensions followed public awareness of derogatory photographs of Maratha king Shivaji and Shiv Sena founder Bal Thackeray uploaded to social media.
 Public buses were vandalized and arrests were made.
 The uploads were made through foreign proxy servers traced to sources in India.
 Home minister R R Patil said authorities know who uploaded the images and that Mohsin was innocent and died in the riots.
 The Government of Maharashtra announced compensation to his family.
-Before this, Nikhil Tikone of Kasba Peth was targeted by Hindus as photo of him spreaded via whatsapp saying him as "Nihal Khan" during communal tensions.
+Before this, Nikhil Tikone of Kasba Peth was targeted by Hindus as a photo of him spread via whatsapp saying he was "Nihal Khan" during communal tensions.
 Muslims too attacked him believing that he was associated with RSS.

 Victim

 Mohsin Mohammed Sadique Shaikh was an IT professional working as an IT manager for a private textile firm.
 He was attacked and killed while returning after prayer from Unnati Nagar.
 Police made arrests including the leader of Hindu Rashtra Sena (HRS), a Hindutva group, for their alleged role in the incident.
 In 2023, a court in Pune acquitted all members of Hindu Rashtra Sena accused of lynching of Mohsin Sheikh.